devjoes/home-lab/README.md

 This will create some 3 VMs on a Proxmox server and deploy a 1 master and 2 worker nodes cluster using kubespray.
 The cluster exists on VNET 99 in Proxmox in the 10.99.0.0/16 range.
 You will have to add a route to it.
-It comes with MetalDB which allocates IPs to any LoadBalancers that are created.
+It comes with MetalLB which allocates IPs to any LoadBalancers that are created.
 If you have something like a RaspberryPi running isc-DHCP and PowerDNS (or just PowerDNS) then you can set the powerdns_server and powerdns_api_key variables.
 This will cause external-dns to also be deployed and create A records for any hosts that are exposed.

 **This is just for me to use at home.
 If you put this anywhere near a production system then your going to have a bad time.
 Parts are held together with gaffa tape and it's about as HA as jelly.
 I am not responsible if your try to run a hospital or something on it and things go badly wrong**